 BetVictor are our final pick as a top bookie for horse racing fans and again, they offer a strong all round package, with good odds, a wide range of races from various countries, and, of course, all UK meetings, as well as a site that makes it clear racing is a priority.

-The offers at BetVictor are also slightly less impressive and whilst they offer Best Odds Guaranteed and are among the best bookies for enhanced each way payments – sometimes down to seventh place or more! – they are, like Sky, a bit shy when it comes to racing-dedicated promotions.
+The offers at BetVictor are also slightly less impressive and whilst they offer Best Odds Guaranteed and are among the best bookies for enhanced each way payments – sometimes down to seventh place or more! – they are a bit shy when it comes to racing-dedicated promotions.

 In 2014 they did offer free tickets to a variety of meetings at Kempton, where they are a major sponsor, but in terms of bonuses and money back deals it’s very much a case of wait and see at BetVictor, with promotions surfacing for the biggest meetings and races.